CASPA Application Deadline: November 1, 2014

 The innovative course of study includes an integrated set of educational experiences that focus on:

 The Didactic Phase of the program will take place over 4 semesters of graduate level academic coursework.
 The curriculum will be structured around active-learning strategies, practical lab sessions, simulated case presentations, problem-based learning sessions, and off-campus clinical interaction.

 The Clinical Phase will take place during the second year and will span a total of 12 months.
 Students will participate in supervised clinical rotations during which time they will participate in the evaluation and management of patients in a wide variety of clinical areas.
 Students are not required to supply their own clinical sites or preceptors.
 In addition, all students will be required to produce a research project during their clinical year.

 Visit the Physician Assistant Curriculum page for more detailed information

-*Includes program-related expenses related to maintaining a functional laptop computer and obtaining necessary criminal background checks and drug screenings required for enrollment and completion of supervised clinical practice experiences.
+** Includes program-related expenses associated with maintaining a functional laptop computer and obtaining necessary criminal background checks and drug screenings required for enrollment and completion of supervised clinical practice experiences.